flormpecasique/stacks-invoice/README.md

 - Automatic **QR code generation** for easy payments
 - Simple and **professional invoice design**
 - Easy **sharing and download** options
-- No need to expose your **Stacks wallet address**

-This tool provides a seamless, decentralized solution for managing crypto payments on the Stacks blockchain.